The Genius of the Everyday

 What’s one area of your life where you’d like to see more momentum?
 Where do you want to feed a greater flow?

 The genius of the daily is that it doesn’t demand perfection.
 It simply asks for persistence.
-And when you show up every day, the results have a way of taking care of themselves.
+And when you show up every day, the results have a way of taking on a life of their own.

 Previous